Sam Switkowski: Early career

 Switkowski attended school at Eltham College.
 He played for the Northern Knights in the TAC Cup Under 18s competition, winning their best and fairest award in 2014.
 However, he was overlooked in the 2014 AFL draft and joined the Box Hill Hawks Football Club in the Victorian Football League (VFL).
 He again missed selection in the 2015 and 2016 drafts, but was recruited by Fremantle with their second last selection, 73rd overall, in the 2017 AFL draft.

 AFL career

 Despite having an interrupted first season at Fremantle due to hamstring injuries, Switkowski made his AFL debut in Round 21 of the 2018 AFL season, against Carlton at Etihad Stadium.
 A small forward known for his tackling and other pressure acts, he has been compared to his former Fremantle teammate Hayden Ballantyne.
 Switkowski missed the 2020 AFL season due to sustaining a stress fracture in his back.

-Switkowski signed a contract extension during the 2022 AFL season tying him to the club until at least 2024.
+In 2022, he was ranked the number one small forward in the league for forward half pressure points per game (37.7) by Champion Data, and the third best small forward for tackles per game.
+Switkowski signed a contract extension during the 2022 AFL season, tying him to the club until at least 2024.
+Following the 2022 AFL season, Switkowski was promoted to Fremantle's leadership group.

+Sam had a standout performance in round three of the 2023 AFL season, collecting 21 disposals, 10 score involvements and kicking two goals.
+He signed a two-year contract extension in June of 2023.
+Switkowski was a major contributor in Round 20 during Fremantle's 7-point win over Geelong at Kardinia Park, collecting 17 disposals, six score involvements and kicking a goal.